 The Apple stores have undoubtedly become the iconoclasts of modern day retail.
 Their stores make an average of $5,600 per square foot.
 Their employees are even reported to be worth a staggering $320,000 each.
 But when you look at the bigger picture and consider the profitability of these stores in relation to the company’s overall revenue it begs the question: how much are these stores actually about selling a product and how much are they about immersing the brand into our day-to-day lives?

 It’s not about the sales – well not directly!!

 For the 2011 financial year, Apple reported revenue of $108 billion, of which less than 10% ($10.7 billion) came via their retail stores.

 Rosie Baker of Marketing Week describes how “the future of stores is not in retail”.
 Instead outlets will become ’emporiums for brand engagement’.
 As retailers work towards creating an integrated ‘bricks and clicks’ operation, online brands will appear on the high street as part of a wider marketing strategy.

-It’s necessary to point out that Amazon are only trialling their first physical store and by their own admission it will occupy a smaller, more ’boutique-type’ venue, rather than a giant space like Apple’s super sized, global stores.
+It’s necessary to point out that Amazon is only trialling their first physical store and by their own admission it will occupy a smaller, more ’boutique-type’ venue, rather than a giant space like Apple’s super-sized, global stores.
 It’s also difficult to imagine that should the Amazon store be a success in Seattle they will soon be making their way into Coventry city centre, but the ideology and the brand ethos of these stores can certainly translate to the British high street.